-Pence says states have enough COVID-19 tests to start phase one of White House recovery plan
+Pence says states have enough COVID-19 tests to start phase 1 of White House recovery plan

 CLICK HERE FOR THE FOX NEWS APP

-Fox News' Brooke Singman and Andrew O'Reilly contributed to this report.
+Fox News' Brooke Singman, Tyler Olson and Andrew O'Reilly contributed to this report.